Phil Dawson: 1999 season

-Dawson scored the first points in the history of the "new" Cleveland Browns in 1999.
-On October 10 of that year, he scored the only touchdown of his career on a fake field goal against the Bengals in an 18–17 loss.
+He scored the first points in the history of the "new" Cleveland Browns in 1999.
+On October 10 of that year, he scored the only touchdown of his career on a fake field goal against the Bengals in an 18–17 loss that was also the first rushing touchdown scored by a Brown at Cleveland Browns Stadium.
+That season he also kicked the first of his walk-off game winning field goals against Pittsburgh to win the game 16-15.